 A lot can change in a year or two, especially in a fast-paced, fast-growing industry like ecommerce.
 What seemed fresh and exciting 12 months ago—parallax, hamburger menus, ghost buttons—is now unexceptional, even outdated.
-In 2018, mobile is mandatory, storytelling is all-powerful, and if you aren’t making your store accessible to everyone, you’re falling behind.
+These days, mobile is mandatory, micro-moments are all the rage, and the “buy” button is the most important icon on the internet.

 For online sellers, the choice is simple: keep up or get left behind.

-If you’ve been using the same theme for a year or more, you might be thinking about buying a new one.
+If you’ve been using the same theme for a year or more, you might be thinking about changing it up.
 Maybe your current theme doesn’t support all the latest features.
-Perhaps you want more control over design and functionality.
-Or maybe your business has evolved and your current theme no longer reflects your brand.
+Maybe you want more control over your site’s design and functionality.
+Maybe your business has evolved and your current theme no longer reflects your brand.

 It’s important to keep a record of any customizations made to your store’s template files.
-While you won’t lose your navigation, pages, blog posts, products, or collections by changing your theme, you will lose any revisions made to your Edit HTML/CSS and Customize theme pages.
-Merchants often make on-the-fly changes to these areas and forget about them.
-It’s a good idea to review your code and note all the additional snippets of code that have been added.
+While you won’t lose your navigation, pages, blog posts, products or collections by changing your theme, you will lose any revisions made to your Edit HTML/CSS and Customize theme pages.
+Users often make on-the-fly changes to these areas and forget about them, so it’s a good idea to review your code and note all the additional snippets of code that have been added.

-Whether you’re selling children’s clothing, juice cleanses, or auto parts, one of the best ways to get ahead and stay relevant to your customers is by keeping an eye on your contemporaries and competitors.
+Whether you’re selling children’s clothing or juice cleanses or auto parts, one of the best ways to get ahead and stay relevant to your customers is by keeping an eye on your contemporaries and competitors.
 How else are you going to keep on top of your industry’s hot new products, revolutionary marketing techniques, and winning social media strategies?

 Instead, stick to your list and try filtering for some of those desired features.
 You can also sort by industry or price point.
 Shopify has a rigorous submission process that ensures a high quality of design and functionality—but, like everything, you tend to get what you pay for.